kiran11621/Debug-the-Code/README.md

  - All decisions made by the judges are final and are not subject to appeal.

 ## How to Download
+1. Click on Code DropDown.
+2. Download ZIP.
+3. Extract it.

 1. Open Git Bash/Command Prompt
 2. Go to location where you want to clone the Files.
 3.